 - It is possible to have the strength and performance test done by evaluating the technical and structural aspects of the building.
 Some structural and technical aspects of the building can give an idea about the earthquake safety of the building.
 Examining the ground floor, columns and beams of the building, checking whether there is water insulation, whether ready-mixed concrete is used or knowing the core concrete strength taken from the building can be an indicator of the earthquake resistance of the building.
 Applying to the official institutions or contracting with a private company to have this test and to learn the status of the building is a way to eliminate the question marks.

 We recommend that people who plan to own real estate in Turkey take out Compulsory Earthquake Insurance.
 Compulsory Earthquake Insurance provides compensation for some of the financial difficulties that may be encountered after an earthquake.
 Failure to take out this insurance is not subject to a penalty.
-However, as long as this insurance is not taken out, it will not be possible to establish electricity and water subscriptions with title deed transactions.
+However, note that, if this insurance is not taken out, it will not be possible to establish electricity and water subscriptions with title deed transactions.

 Is it safe to buy property in Turkey?

 You will best build up safety around your investment following two parallel ways: insurance -besides it is a must- and a local lawyer expert in Property Law.
-He/She will help dealing with insurance companies and the best conditions for your contract plus direct advise and support in the event of actually needing to revert on the insurance due to earthquake episode.
+He/she will help to deal with insurance companies and ensure the best conditions for your contract, plus direct advice and support in the event of actually needing to rely on the insurance due to an earthquake episode.